 I also find positive effects of seniority and gender that resonate with the bivariate patterns of floor access.
 The coefficient for women is not robust to random member effects (accounting for zero-inflation also bears on impact).
 This is probably due to the concentration of debate by women highlighted above, some deputies taking the floor disproportionately more than others.
-Overall, the effect of gender appears to be on par with that of one additional term of seniority in Figure 2, which reports average marginal effects.
+Overall, the effect of gender appears to be on par with that of one additional term of seniority in Figure 28.2, which reports average marginal effects.

 A null finding of interest involves the method of election.
 The coefficient for SMD is indistinguishable from zero across models.
-Average marginal effects aid in negative binomial regression coefficient interpretation: in contrast to PR members and holding all other regressors at their mean, deputies elected in SMDs spoke slightly less, about 125 words in the period; the 95-per cent confidence interval, however, barely excludes the zero and this signal therefore could be the product of chance alone.
-But look at the change in slope when interacted with reelection: this marginal effect is not just positive, but sufficient to cancel the negative pull of SMDs.
+Average marginal effects aid in negative binomial regression coefficient interpretation: in contrast to PR members and holding all other regressors at their mean, deputies elected in SMDs spoke slightly less, about 125 words in the period; the 95 percent confidence interval, however, barely excludes the zero and this signal therefore could be the product of chance alone.
+But look at the change in slope when interacted with re-election: this marginal effect is not just positive, but sufficient to cancel the negative pull of SMDs.
 Now a signal is discernible from random noise, even after controlling for majority status (the other big change in the 64th Legislature).
-Figure 3 makes this effect plain, a gap separates confidence intervals of predicted speeches by SMD members who can reelect (darker) and the term-limited (lighter).
+Figure 28.3 makes this effect plain, a gap separates confidence intervals of predicted speeches by SMD members who can reelect (darker) and the term-limited (lighter).
 This finding hints to the invigoration of the personal vote after the removal of term limits and is worthy of more careful examination.

 <COMP: INSERT FIGURE 28.4 NEAR HERE>

-Informal waterproofing
+Informal Waterproofing

 Where do the Cámara’s debate institutions sit relative to other stylized assemblies?
-Figure 4 does a simple comparative exercise by intersecting the permeability of floor access and the degree of informality in the constraints adopted.
+Figure 28.4 does a simple comparative exercise by intersecting the permeability of floor access and the degree of informality in the constraints adopted.